jinghuazhao/physalia/docs/slides.md

 ## Bibliography

-This is extracted from a successful one.
+This is part of a YAML header.

 ```
 bibliography: REFERENCES.bib